dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 ### .NET Core IJW Activation

-Like with COM activation, our intent is to avoid a system-wide shim for IJW activation, especially since the host DLL needs to be linked to any C++/CLI assemblies.
+Like with COM activation, our intent is to avoid a system-wide shim for IJW activation, especially since the host DLL needs to be linked to all C++/CLI assemblies.
 This new library (henceforth called the 'shim') will export functions to fulfill the requirements that the Visual C++ compiler needs to compile C++/CLI assemblies.
 Since we do not need to support backward compatibility with previously compiled mixed-mode assemblies, we are free to rename the exported functions while finalizing the design.

 Below are the entry-points that the Visual C++ team needs